peterjc/flake8-black/README.rst

 (e.g. adding ``# noqa: BLK100`` to the first line black would change).
 Instead use the black pragma comments ``# fmt: off`` at the start, and ``# fmt: on`` at the end, of any region of your code which should not be changed.
-Or, exlude the entire file by name (see below).
+Or, exclude the entire file by name (see below).

 Ignoring files